 Size and Threshold: Showers should be at least 36 inches wide and 36 inches deep, with a low threshold for easy entry.

 Hand-held Shower Head: A hand-held shower head with a hose at least 59 inches long is required.
+This flexible design makes it easier for all users, including those seated, to shower comfortably and independently.

 7. Accessories (Towel Bars, Mirrors, etc.)